CertusBank

-CertusBank, N.A. was a full-service, nationally chartered bank, with a presence in twelve U.S. states.
-Headquartered in Greenville, South Carolina, with secondary corporate offices in Atlanta, Georgia and Charlotte, North Carolina, at its peak the bank operated more than 30 retail branches in The Carolinas, Florida, and Georgia.
-CertusBank, N.A. was a subsidiary of CertusHoldings, Inc. (formerly Blue Ridge Holdings, Inc.) headquartered in Atlanta, Georgia and was created by former executives from Bank of America and Wachovia.
+CertusBank was an American nationally chartered bank, with a presence in twelve U.S. states.
+The bank was headquartered in Greenville, South Carolina, with secondary corporate offices in Atlanta, Georgia, and Charlotte, North Carolina.
+At its peak the bank operated more than 30 retail branches in The Carolinas, Florida, and Georgia.
 The bank elected to go into liquidation in 2015.
 Creditors sued, and accepted a final settlement in 2017.

+The company provided retail banking, consumer lending, wholesale banking, wealth management, and mortgage lending.

+CertusBank, N.A. was a subsidiary of CertusHoldings, Inc. (formerly Blue Ridge Holdings, Inc.) headquartered in Atlanta, Georgia and was created by former executives from Bank of America and Wachovia.

 CertusBank was the result of the combination of several acquisitions since 2011, including CommunitySouth Bank and Trust of Easley, South Carolina; Atlantic Southern Bank of Macon, Georgia; and First Georgia Banking Company of Franklin, Georgia.
-Subsequent CertusBank acquisitions included Charlotte, North Carolina-based Myers Park Mortgage, Inc.; Hometown Community Bank of Braselton, Georgia; Quadrant Financial, Inc. of Savannah, Georgia; Resource Financial Services of Columbia, South Carolina; and Parkway Bank of Lenoir, North Carolina.
+Subsequent CertusBank acquisitions included Charlotte, North Carolina–based Myers Park Mortgage, Inc.; Hometown Community Bank of Braselton, Georgia; Quadrant Financial, Inc. of Savannah, Georgia; Resource Financial Services of Columbia, South Carolina; and Parkway Bank of Lenoir, North Carolina.

-The company engaged in various lending and banking practices: retail banking, consumer lending, wholesale banking, wealth management, and mortgage lending.

 History

 CertusBank was founded by Angela Webb, Walter Davis, Milton Jones Jr and Charles Williams who served in various leadership roles.
 In 2010, CertusHoldings received a shelf charter from the Comptroller of the Currency and raised $500 million from investors.

 On January 21, 2011, the new CertusBank bought the failed CommunitySouth Bank & Trust of Easley, South Carolina, whose six branches reopened as CertusBank the next day.
-As of Sept.
-30, 2010, CommunitySouth had $402.4 million in deposits and $440.6 million in assets.
+As of September 30, 2010, CommunitySouth had $402.4 million in deposits and $440.6 million in assets.
 The FDIC agreed to cover $211 million in problem loans.
 Easley became the headquarters city for CertusBank.

 In May 2011, CertusBank added 26 more locations.
 In deals arranged by the FDIC, CertusBank bought the operations of two failed Georgia banks—Atlantic Southern Bank of Macon, with assets of $741.9 million and deposits of $707.6 million, and First Georgia Banking Co. of Franklin (for a grand total of over $1 billion in value).
 The FDIC agreed to cover $273.5 million in problem loans for Atlantic Southern and $156.5 million for First Georgia.

-In October 2011, CertusBank acquired Sage Southeastern Securities of Atlanta, GA and added brokerage capabilities to its wealth management offering.
+In October 2011, CertusBank acquired Sage Southeastern Securities of Atlanta, Georgia, and added brokerage capabilities to its wealth management offering.

-On August 3, 2012, CertusBank acquired Myers Park Mortgage, based out of Charlotte, NC.
+On August 3, 2012, CertusBank acquired Myers Park Mortgage, based out of Charlotte, North Carolina.
 Shortly after, the bank acquired Quadrant Financial, Inc. This acquisition placed CertusBank as the largest Small Business Administration (SBA) 7A lender based in South Carolina and led to the creation of a new business division, CertusBank Small Business Finance.
 Operations of Quadrant Financial continue in the company's locations outside of the CertusBank footprint under the leadership of co-founders John Handmaker and George Vredeveld Jr.